 - How many new hotels and rooms are planned for development in the immediate area?

-And there are a lot more things to think about.
+And there are a lot more things to think about before opening a new hotel.
 But I think we have given enough to get you started for now.

 The following 2 articles from our blog will also be very useful: